Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: The Proposed

-To mitigate the linguistic readability degradation and slow convergence caused by direct reinforcement learning on LLMs—particularly due to formatting inconsistencies—we first perform a warmup stage via SFT.
-This warmup SFT step is designed to stabilize training, ensure proper output formatting, and equip the model with basic reasoning capabilities, without requiring deep time series understanding.
+To mitigate the linguistic readability degradation and slow convergence caused by direct reinforcement learning on LLMs, we first perform a warmup stage via SFT.
+This warmup SFT step is designed to stabilize training, ensure proper output formatting, and equip the model with basic reasoning capabilities.

 Our SFT data construction involves three key steps.
 First, we leverage DeepSeek-R1 to generate time-series predictions on the training set by feeding it historical time series data paired with strict formatting guidelines.
-We then select the optimal prediction for each sample based on the Mean Absolute Percentage Error metric \cite{mape}.
+We then select the optimal prediction for each sample based on the MSE metric.
 Next, to derive a reasoning process aligned with ground-truth labels, we inject both the true prediction value and the high-quality CoT generated in the previous step into DeepSeek-R1 as prompts, guiding it to synthesize a revised CoT that logically culminates in the correct prediction.
 Finally, we concatenate the refined CoT and the true prediction value, demarcating the final answer using `<answer>` tags to create structured training data for SFT.
-The full data collection procedure is detailed in Algorithm \ref{alg:cot_construction} in the Appendix.

-After constructing the training data, we perform a single-epoch fine-tuning with a small learning rate.
-This warm-up SFT phase effectively prepares the model for subsequent reinforcement learning, ensuring stable learning dynamics and accurate output formatting.
-It also enables the model to internalize reasoning patterns from synthetic trajectories, laying the foundation for more deliberate and coherent decision-making in later RL stages.
+After constructing the training data, we perform a single-epoch fine-tuning.
+This warm-up SFT phase effectively prepares the model for reinforcement learning, ensuring stable learning dynamics and accurate output formatting.
+It also enables the model to internalize reasoning patterns from synthetic trajectories, laying the foundation for more deliberate and coherent decision-making in later reinforcement learning stages.